-The groundwater body (GWB) underlying the leak location and the surrounding area is known as the Dublin GWB.
+The groundwater body (GWB) underlying the vicinity of the leak location is known as the Dublin GWB.
 This GWB covers an area of approximately 837 km2 extending west from the Dublin coastline to the village of Kilmeage in Co.
 Kildare and extending from Malahide in north Co.
 Dublin to the southern limits of Dublin city.
-The GSI classifies the Dublin GWB as a "locally important aquifer".
+The GSI classifies the Dublin GWB as a "locally important" aquifer from a productivity perspective .
 Such aquifers are generally moderately productive only in local zones.
-Groundwater flow direction in the bedrock aquifer (and also in the overburden) can be expected to be generally towards the east or north-east in the vicinity of the leak location.

-The vulnerability of the bedrock aquifer in the vicinity of the leak location (from a water quality perspective) is classified by the GSI as "low" which suggests that bedrock is relatively deep and/or the overburden is extensive and potentially of low permeability.
+The vulnerability of the bedrock aquifer (from a water quality perspective) is classified by the GSI as "low" directly underlying the leak location, with sections of "moderate" to "high" vulnerability in its vicinity, indicating variable thickness of overburden.